 Italian culture is traditionally recognized for its rich contributions to art, architecture, music, literature, and philosophy.
 Today Italy attracts interest in a wide variety of areas, including tourism, its emigrant heritage, filmmaking, fashion industry, and gastronomy.

-We encourage students of Italian to enroll in one or more of our language and culture programs in the historic towns of Ferrara, Macerata, Pavia, Perugia, and Siena.
+We encourage students of Italian to enroll in one or more of our language and culture programs in the historic towns of Ferrara, Macerata, Pavia, Lecce, and Siena.
 The Department offers several scholarships to help students pursue their studies.
 In addition, through the IE3 program, undergraduates can earn academic credit for doing a professional internship in Italy.

 Our majors and minors participate actively in the weekly Italian conversation hour, the Circolo Italiano (Italian Club), and Global Talk, the campus’ multilingual publication.